Embedded-Development-EIS/CCC-Platform/README.md

 # before building.
 Refer to meta-ccc/conf/machine for a list of values
 # (e.g. "miami-ccc").

+# Edit fpga-image-wizard.bb to upload the desired bitstream and export location for hardware design.
+vi ../meta-ccc/recipes-bsp/fpga/fpga-image-wizard.bb

 # Then build your first image and relax a bit:
 source profile
 nice bitbake my-image